Testing that a Local Optimum of the Likelihood is Globally Optimum using Reparameterized Embeddings: Introduction

 The remainder of the paper is organized as follows.
-Section~\ref{sec:description} describes the general problem and introduces a specific example, which is used throughout the work to demonstrate the key concepts.
-Section~\ref{sec:globalOptim} describes Biernacki's two-sided test for convergence to a local minimum, introduces a new one-sided variant, and describes a new test based on reparameterized embeddings.
-The performance of each of these tests is compared numerically.
-Finally, Section~\ref{sec:wavefront} describes an application of the proposed testing approach to image blur estimation.
+Section~\ref{sec:description} describes the general global maximum testing problem and introduces a simple illustrative example used to demonstrate the key concepts.
+Section~\ref{sec:globalOptim} introduces the one-sided global maximum test as a variant of the two-sided test of Biernacki \cite{biernacki:2005}, develops the reparameterized embedding method, and proposes a numerical spectral embedding procedure for identifying good embeddings.
+These concepts and procedures are illustrated in the context of a simple non-linear maximum likelihood estimation example.
+Section~\ref{sec:wavefront} illustrates the proposed methods for application to camera blur-function estimation.